xiaohang007/SLICES/README.md

 }

 ## Contact
+Join the Discord (forum) of SLICES (https://discord.gg/RYqnkPuD).
-Please leave an issue or reach out to Hang Xiao (xiaohang07@live.cn) if you have any questions.
+Or leave an issue or reach out to Hang Xiao (xiaohang007@gmail.com) if you have any questions.